Best Docking Stations for MacBook Pro iMore 2021

-It's not just you.
-The lack of multiple ports on the entire MacBook lineup can be slightly annoying—especially if you're looking to connect multiple displays when you're working from home.
-Good thing docking stations exist!
 A MacBook Pro docking station is like a power strip for your laptop.
-They have a variety of ports, and unlike the best USB-C hubs, they usually have their own power source so they can handle high-speed data transfer and multiple display connections.
-Docking stations can also charge your laptop and mobile devices while they work.
+They have various ports, and unlike the best USB-C hubs, they usually have their own power source so they can handle high-speed data transfer and multiple display connections.
+The lack of multiple ports on the entire MacBook lineup can be slightly annoying—especially if you're looking to connect multiple displays.
+Still, the best MacBook Pro docking station can make that hassle go away instantly.
+Plus, A MacBook Pro docking station can also charge your laptop and mobile devices while they work.
 If you connect lots of devices and peripherals and need high-speed data transfer, these are the best MacBook Pro docking stations.

 - Dual 4K support: Elgato Thunderbolt 3 Docking Station